Everything You Need to Know About Logo File Formats

 RGB (Red, Green, Blue)

-RGB is your go-to colour profile for digital applications, such as websites and mobile apps.
+RGB is your go-to colour profile for digital applications like websites and mobile apps.

-RGB has different profiles like sRGB and Adobe RGB, each with its unique characteristics and minor differences.
+RGB has different variants, like sRGB and Adobe RGB, each with unique characteristics and minor differences.

 CMYK (Cyan, Magenta, Yellow, Key/Black)